 The notes are obligations exclusively of Alaska Air Group.
-We conduct substantially all of our operations through our subsidiaries.
-Except for future financing obtained by Alaska Air Group, we will not have any material cash flows independent of our subsidiaries.
+We conduct a substantial portion of our operations through our subsidiaries.
 As a result, our cash flow and our ability to service our debt, including the notes, depend upon the earnings of our subsidiaries.
 In addition, we depend on the distribution of earnings, loans or other payments by our subsidiaries to us.
 Payments to us by our subsidiaries will be contingent upon our subsidiaries' earnings and business considerations.